intel-lab-lkp/linux/Documentation/userspace-api/media/v4l/ext-ctrls-dv.rst

     from a computer as opposed to content from a TV broadcast or an analog source.
 See ``V4L2_CID_DV_TX_IT_CONTENT_TYPE`` for the
     available content types.

+``V4L2_CID_DV_RX_HDCP_DETECTED (bool)``
+    This control shall only be present if HDCP is supported by the receiver.
+    This read-only control returns 1 if the incoming video stream is being decrypted, or 0 otherwise.

+``V4L2_CID_DV_RX_HDCP_ENABLE (bool)``
+    This control shall only be present if HDCP is supported by the receiver.
+    Set to 1 to enable HDCP support, or 0 to disable HDCP support.
+If the receiver is not capable of disabling HDCP support, then this control must still be present, but the minimum value of the control shall be 1 instead of 0.

+``V4L2_CID_DV_RX_HDCP_REP_DEVICE_COUNT (int)``
+    This control shall only be present if HDCP is supported by the receiver and the receiver is configured as an HDCP repeater.

+    Set to the total number of downstream HDCP devices.

+``V4L2_CID_DV_RX_HDCP_REP_DEPTH (int)``
+    This control shall only be present if HDCP is supported by the receiver and the receiver is configured as an HDCP repeater.

+    Set to the total depth of the HDCP topology.

+``V4L2_CID_DV_RX_HDCP_REP_MAX_DEVS_EXCEEDED (bool)``
+    This control shall only be present if HDCP is supported by the receiver and the receiver is configured as an HDCP repeater.

+    Set to 1 to indicate that the total number of downstream HDCP devices exceeds 127 or the maximum number of devices supported by the KSV FIFO in receiver.

+``V4L2_CID_DV_RX_HDCP_REP_MAX_CASCADE_EXCEEDED (bool)``
+    This control shall only be present if HDCP is supported by the receiver and the receiver is configured as an HDCP repeater.

+    Set to 1 to indicate that the depth of the HDCP topology is larger than 7.

+``V4L2_CID_DV_RX_HDCP_REP_KSV_FIFO (array of u8[5])``
+    This control shall only be present if HDCP is supported by the receiver and the receiver is configured as an HDCP repeater.

+    Set to 1 to indicate that the depth of the HDCP topology is larger than 7.

+``V4L2_CID_DV_RX_HDCP_REP_READY (bool)``
+    This control shall only be present if HDCP is supported by the receiver and the receiver is configured as an HDCP repeater.

+    Set to 1 to indicate that all the repeater-related data has been set.